danielle707/StockX-Predictive-Modeling/readme.md

 ## Limitation

-**1. Brand Generalisation** The data we utilized only cover sales from 2017 to 2019.
-Due to the changing tendency of the shoe market, this model’s accuracy and predictability for future price premium might be less stable.(added)
+**1. Time Limitation** The data we utilized only cover sales from 2017 to 2019.
+Due to the changing tendency of the sneaker resale market, the model’s predictive power might be less stable in far futures.

-**2. Timing Data Limitation** More other brands’ data and recent sales data could improve the generalization and future predictability of this model.
-Furthermore, More features data, such as the material or color purity of shoes, could be used to improve our model.
+**2. Brand Limitation** Since our data only covers two major brands -- Yeezy and Nike Off-White, it might not be appropriate to generalize our predictive model to other brands of sneakers.

-## Improvement
+## Further Improvement

 1. Time Series consideration,
 2. DNN Model